 Winners and Losers by Stephen Bly & Janet Chester Bly – tween devotional book: http://www.blybooks.com/bookstore/tween-devotional/

 Mysterious Robbery on the Utah Plains is an American Frontier historical youth fiction adventure.
+Other books in this series include Daring Rescue at Sonora Pass and Dangerous Ride Across Humboldt Flats.
 For 9-14 years.